Chapter IV · revised 28 April 2026

-What to Include in an LLC Operating Agreement: 25+ Provisions Checklist
+What to Include in an LLC Operating AgreementA 25-clause checklist organised by priority

 Not every provision applies to every LLC.
-This checklist organizes 25+ provisions into three priority tiers: essential provisions that every LLC needs, important provisions that most LLCs should include, and optional provisions for specific situations.
-Tags indicate whether each provision applies to single-member, multi-member, or both LLC types.
+The clauses below sit in three priority tiers: essential provisions every LLC needs, important provisions most LLCs should include, and optional provisions for specific situations.
+Tags indicate whether each clause applies to single-member, multi-member, or both structures.

 12